peterpolgar/slurm-singularity-cluster/README.md

 ```bash
 scontrol update nodename=laptop state=idle
 ```
-7. Test the slurm cluster with an mpi application
+7. Test the slurm cluster with an MPI application

 (in Singularity shell)